tiptoppress/excerpt-extension/readme.txt

 3. Solves the double rendered shortcode bug in the excerpt.

 == Changelog ==

+= 4.7 - September 10th 2017 =
+* Add a option to hide shortcode

 = 0.1 - December 17th 2016 =
 * Add a option to allow HTML in the excerpt